Kai-03/datasciencecoursera/3.GetandCleanData/Codebook.md

 Analysis was performed on Training and Test data sets.

 ## 2. DATASET
-The Dataset was sourced from the *Human Activity Recognition Using Smartphones Dataset* Version 1.0, available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The Dataset was sourced from the *Human Activity Recognition Using Smartphones Dataset Version 1.0*, available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 File list: